thanos-io/thanos-parquet-gateway/README.md

 - load blocks from the `.data/my-prefix` directory
 - expose internal metrics and readiness handlers on port 6060
 - expose a subset of the Prometheus HTTP API on port 9090
-- expose an Thanos Info and Query gRPC service on port 9091
+- expose an Thanos Info, Series and Query gRPC service on port 9091

 You can now query it by pointing a Thanos Querier at it or through curl: